winitzki/scall/tutorial/programming_dhall.md

 in f r1.(MyTuple)  -- This is a complete program that returns 123.
 ```

-The field selection operation `r1.(MyTuple)` removes all fields other than those from `MyTuple`.
+The field selection operation `r1.(MyTuple)` removes all fields other than those defined in the type `MyTuple`.
-We need to apply the field selection each time we call the function.
 We cannot write `f r1` because `r1` does not have the type `MyTuple`.
 Instead, we write `f r1.(MyTuple)`.
+We would need to use the field selection each time we call the function `f`.

 Another often used behavior is to provide default values for missing fields.
 This is implemented with Dhall's record update operation: